Travel Documents and Passport Control

 When travelling, you must always have with you the alien’s passport as well as a document proving that you have an Estonian residence permit.
 New alien’s passports no longer have the residence permit sticker, which means that you need to bring your passport as well as your ID card which proves that you have a residence permit.

-The Schengen Agreement extends the fundamental right of EU residents to freely travel and work within the European Union.
-Currently, the Schengen Area forms an area of free movement consisting of 26 European countries where travellers are subject to border control only once upon entering the Area.
+The Schengen Visa Agreement extends the fundamental right of the EU citizens to travel and work freely within the European Union.
+At present, the Schengen Visa Area forms an area of free movement consisting of 26 European countries, where border control has to be passed only once, when entering the visa area.

-Although people are not subject to regular control on the internal borders of the Schengen Area you must nevertheless carry a passport or other identification (an ID card) because the authorities of the Schengen countries still have the right to check people’s documents.
+Although people are not checked at the Schengen internal borders, a passport or identity card (ID card) must nevertheless be carried along, as the authorities of the Schengen countries have the right to check the documents of people.